hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### 1. Select by Primary Key

-This method selects a single row from a table that has a primary key.
-A such, this method is only available in tables with primary keys.
+This method retrieves a single row from a table that has a primary key.
+As such, it is only available for tables with defined primary keys.

-The simplest form this method takes is shown below:
+The simplest form this method can take is illustrated below:

 ```java
 Employee emp = this.employeeDAO.select(150);